Divorce and finances: A guide to dividing assets upon divorce or separation

 There are some circumstances in which mediation may not be appropriate or helpful, for instance where there is domestic abuse.
 Your mediator will help to advise on the best course of action for your circumstances.

 Sometimes mediation is not successful and you may find that you cannot reach an agreement together.
-You will need to instruct a divorce or separation solicitor or lawyer to help you to resolve the disagreement.
-This may take the form of constructive negotiations, round table meetings, collaborative law or arbitration.
-Or as a last resort, going to court.
+At this point, you’ll need to instruct a divorce or separation solicitor or lawyer to help you resolve the disagreement.
+This may take the form of constructive negotiations, round table meetings, collaborative law, arbitration, private FDRs, or, as a last resort, going to court.

 Need help with reaching a financial agreement when separating?
 Contact us.Contact us